Berklee College of Music

 Since 2012, Berklee College of Music has also operated a campus in Valencia, Spain.
 In December 2015, Berklee College of Music and the Boston Conservatory agreed to a merger.
 The combined institution is known as Berklee, with the conservatory becoming The Boston Conservatory at Berklee.
+Berklee alumni have won 310 Grammy Awards, more than any other college, and 108 Latin Grammy Awards.
+Other accolades for its alumni include 34 Emmy Awards, 7 Tony Awards, 8 Academy Awards, and 3 Saturn Awards.

 History

 Schillinger House (1945–1954)

 In 1945, pianist, composer, arranger and MIT graduate Lawrence Berk founded Schillinger House, the precursor to the Berklee School of Music, after quitting his job at Raytheon.
 Located at 284 Newbury St. in Boston's Back Bay, the school specialized in the Schillinger System of harmony and composition developed by Joseph Schillinger.
 Berk had studied with Schillinger.
 Instrumental lessons and a few classes in traditional theory, harmony, and arranging were also offered.
-At the time of its founding almost all music schools focused primarily on classical music, but Schillinger House offered training in jazz and commercial music for radio, theater, television, and dancing.
+At the time of its founding almost all music schools focused on classical music, but Schillinger House offered training in jazz and commercial music for radio, theater, television, and dancing.
 At first, most students were working professional musicians.
-Many students were former World War II service members who attended under the G.I.
+Many students were former World War II service members funded through the G.I.
 Bill.
 Initial enrollment was fewer than 50 students, but by 1949 there were more than 500 students.
 In 1954, when the school's curriculum had expanded to include music education classes and more traditional music theory, Berk changed the name to Berklee School of Music, after his 12-year-old son Lee Eliot Berk, to reflect the broader scope of instruction.